www.secureletterbox.com. We use cookies on this website for functionality and Google Analytics. If you accept cookies click on YES button.

 Clearly, it is preferable to prevent hazards rather than rely on any measures, including fire extinguishers, after a problem, such as a fire, have developed.
 IdealGuard™products, manufactured from strong steel, will also protect against those hazards that were not filtered out.
 The problem is solved.

-Click to see how the IdealGuard™/U secure by design multifunctional eco letter/mailbox will keep smoke contained and from penetrating the property, whether it is cold or hot smoke.
+Click to see how the IdealGuard™/U secure by design multifunctional eco product fitted to a letterbox will keep smoke contained and from penetrating the property, whether it is cold or hot smoke.

 For specifying IdealGuard™/U models go to Specifying IdealGuard.